ServerlessJavaMaven/ServerlessJavaMaven/README.md

  	* Defines the list of actions to be effected by this permission set.
  * `action`
  	* Defines an action effected by this permission set.
 Exmaple: logs:CreateLogStream
+ * `resources`
+ 	* Defines the list of resources to be effected by this permission set.
+ * `resource`
+ 	* Defines a resource effected by this permission set.
+Exmaple: arn:aws:dynamodb:us-west-2:table/user
 * `name`
 	* The name of the Lambda.
 * `apiEvent`